 Creating The Notifications:

-Android and iOS have several classes for creating on-device notifications, however, some really compelling notifications can be triggered externally.
-Imagine developing a mobile game notification, which alerts the user by making them aware about a new theme or event that is about to begin!
+Android and iOS have several classes for creating on-device notifications.
+However, some compelling notifications can be triggered externally.
+Imagine developing a mobile game notification that alerts the user by making them aware of a new theme or event that is about to begin!
 You can even notify them about their leaderboard standings and scores etc. to show them how they stack up against other competitors.

-There are several system templates that help you in designing the notifications, based on different use cases.
+Several system templates help you in designing the notifications based on different use cases.
 Your app will need to define the content that resides in every portion of those templates.
 The user can view the details of the notification upon opening the application.

 Firebase Cloud Messaging is the most popular tool for developing notifications.
-It is a cross-platform messaging solution which enables you to send notifications to the users, without the hassle of mastering server code.
-You can create notifications that are specific to each person in your user base, by using Firebase along with it’s notification composer.
+It is a cross-platform messaging solution that enables you to send notifications to the users, without the hassle of mastering server code.
+You can create information specific to each person in your user base by using Firebase and its notification composer.
 The notifications can be customized to a great extent, based on the business requirements.
-Using Firebase Cloud Messaging, you can send 3 types of messages:
+Using Firebase Cloud Messaging, you can send three types of messages:

-- Data Message: These messages should be handled by the app.
+- Data Message: The app should handle these messages.
 They are used when you need to send some additional data along with the notification.
-Since it is not possible to send data through Firebase, you need to develop server-side logic to send the notification by using the data keys.
+Since it is not possible to assign data through Firebase, you need to develop server-side logic to send the notification by using the data keys.

-- Notification “and” Data Message: When a message contains both notification and data, you need to consider 2 scenarios, i.e., whether the app is running in the background or in the foreground.
+- The notification “and” Data Message: When a message contains both notification and data, you need to consider two scenarios, i.e., whether the app is running in the background or the foreground.
 When the app is in the background, it receives the notification in the notification tray.
 Data is delivered only when the user taps on the notification alert.
-However, if the app is in the foreground, app receives the message with both notification as well as data.
+However, if the app is in the foreground, it receives a message with both notifications as well as data.

 Development Process of Notifications:

-- To begin with, your app must be able to receive “push notifications” and for that it must be registered with a Push Notification Service Provider.
+- Your app must be able to receive “push notifications,” and for that, it must be registered with a Push Notification Service Provider.
 The most popular service provider is Firebase Cloud Messaging (or Google Cloud Messaging), which is run by Google.
 Registration with FCM will provide you with an API key that is to be used for the next steps.
-Apple provides APNS for use with iOS devices, however, FCM can also be used in this case.
+Apple provides APNS for iOS devices.
+However, FCM can also be used in this case.